donqustix/emunes/README.md

 Runs a large amount of games with mappers: 0, 2, 3, 7.

 ## Building
 You need a compiler that supports C++17.
 You need an SDL2 library to be installed in your system.

 **Enter the following commands to build for Linux**
 ```
+apt install libsdl2-dev libsdl2-net-dev
 cd project_root_directory
 mkdir bin
 make
 ```

 Now, you are ready to use the emulator.
-Put 'emunes *filepath*' in your terminal.
+Put 'emunes --help' in your terminal.

+Use 'emunes --server rom port' to create a server, where 'rom' is a file path.
+Use 'emunes --client ip port' to connect to a server.
+Use 'emunes --help' to print the information above.

 \*Source code contains **noexcept** keyword.